mondem0/roblox-codex-test/README.md

 2. Confirm the UI appears with tower buttons, money, lives, wave counter, and a `Start` button.
 3. Click a tower button, position the preview over the ground, and click to place it.
 Towers should appear under the `workspace.Towers` folder.
 4. Start the waves.
 Enemies spawn at `EnemySpawn`, follow your waypoint path, and take damage from towers.
+5. Use the cancel button (or right-click) to exit placement mode without spending money.
-5. Verify money updates when enemies are defeated, and that lives decrease when an enemy reaches the exit.
+6. Verify money updates when enemies are defeated, towers deal damage as expected, and that lives decrease when an enemy reaches the exit.
-6. Upgrade a placed tower via code modifications (optional enhancement: add upgrade UI wired to `Remotes.TowerUpgradeRequested`).
+7. Upgrade and sell a placed tower to confirm upgrade costs apply and 50% refunds are awarded on sale.

 Enjoy customizing the visuals, adding sound effects, or expanding with new towers and waves!